ulthiel/JuLie.jl/docs/src/index.md

 # JuLie.jl

-JuLie.jl is an early-stage [Julia](https://julialang.org)/[OSCAR](https://oscar.computeralgebra.de) package for things around [algebraic Lie theory](https://en.wikipedia.org/wiki/Lie_theory), [representation theory](https://en.wikipedia.org/wiki/Representation_theory), and relevant [combinatorics](https://en.wikipedia.org/wiki/Combinatorics).
-I hope this package will grow with time—contributions are necessary and very much welcome!
+JuLie.jl is an early-stage [Julia](https://julialang.org)/[OSCAR](https://oscar.computeralgebra.de) package with the goal to provide structures and fast algorithms for things around [algebraic Lie theory](https://en.wikipedia.org/wiki/Lie_theory), [representation theory](https://en.wikipedia.org/wiki/Representation_theory), and relevant [combinatorics](https://en.wikipedia.org/wiki/Combinatorics).
+These fields are huge and this package is still small—I hope it will grow with time.
+Contributions are necessary and very much welcome!

 By Ulrich Thiel ([ulthiel.com/math](https://ulthiel.com/math)) and contributors.